lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/getblockbalance
-Description: Get the details of TRX balance changes caused by all transactions in a specified block.
+Description: Get the details of LIND balance changes caused by all transactions in a specified block.
 ```
 curl -X POST  http://127.0.0.1:8090/wallet/getblockbalance -d
 '{